hikoworks/hikolang/doc/language/units_and_tags.md

 x = foo(true #my_tag)
 ```

-requires an argument whose dimension contains `my_tag(1)`, without requiring a
+The function signature of `foo()` requires an argument whose dimension contains
-separate runtime representation for the tag.
+`my_tag(1)`, without requiring a separate runtime representation for the tag.

-Becuase tags do not have a conversion-factor like units do, a tagged value can
+Because tags do not have a conversion-factor like units do, a tagged value can
 still be used as a scalar.
-So a tagged value can be passed to function that does
+So a tagged value can be passed to a function that
-not constrain on that tag.
+does not constrain on that tag.

 ```text
 bar = fn(flag : bool) {